syl20bnr/spacemacs/README.md

 2. Restart Emacs to complete the upgrade.

-## Automatic update (on master branch)
+## Deprecated automatic update (on master branch)
-When a new version is available then a little arrow appears in the mode-line.
+When a new version is available, a little arrow will appear in the mode-line.

-Its color depends on the number of versions that have been released since your last update.
+Its color depends on the number of versions that have been released since the last update.
 Green means that you have a recent version, orange and red means that you have an older version.